monsoonmaelstrom/book2/book2.md

 Giorgi and I continue walking toward Branton in silence.

-It’s probably just after three in the morning when the first owl reaches its location, dropping the rock in the entry of Reese’s shop, and turning to fly back toward Giorgi and me.
+It’s probably a little after three in the morning when the first owl reaches its location, dropping the rock in the entry of Reese’s shop, and turning to fly back toward Giorgi and me.
 The next lands at the last spot I saw Iverson before diverting the eagle to the Ginnelstreet flats.
 I direct it to land on a wide windowsill and it moves the rock from its talons to its beak, then starts banging the rock against the window.

 On the seventh rap against the glass, the glass shatters.
 The owl drops the rock and takes flight.
 I begin counting its wingbeats as it flies away.

 *One.
 Two.
 Three.
-Fou—* It’s like I just took a hook to the side of my temple.
+Fou—* It’s like I took a hook to the side of my temple.
 I thought I was prepared, but the fact that I’m lying flat out on the ground says otherwise.
 I hold my head, waiting for my vision to clear, as Giorgi grabs me under the arms and begins pulling me upright.

 “What the hell just happened?” he asks, and it might be the first time I’ve ever heard him sound anything other than neutral, indifferent, or amused.